cyberrage-ananymus/Cyber-Defense-Shield/README.md

 ## Overview

-Cyber-Defense-Shield is a comprehensive, enterprise-grade cybersecurity defense tool designed for Linux systems.
-It provides multi-layered protection against various cyber attacks including DDoS, DoS, XSS, SQL injection, malware, and other sophisticated threats.
+Cyber-Defense-Shield is a practical, multi-layered defense tool for Linux systems.
+It combines firewall management, system hardening, and lightweight detection - DDoS/DoS mitigation, intrusion detection, basic malware/rootkit indicators, and web attack log scanning - into a single command-line tool with an optional background daemon.
+See [Limitations](#limitations) below for what it deliberately does not try to be.

 ## Key Features